StephenChamberlain/university/README.md

 In order to compile and run on a more modern stack, the programs are updated to use FreeGLUT (http://freeglut.sourceforge.net/) and Visual Studio Community 2017.

 Open the 'university.sln' solution file to browse the projects.
+Rebuild the solution to compile all projects.
+Binaries are created under the root build directory.

 ## Autoregression: